Bylaws

 Article X: Committees

 • Section 1.
-Within sixty days of a district reorganization meeting, the Chair shall establish or reestablish the following standing committees by appointing a chair or co-chairs plus at least two other voting members: Administration and Rules, Data Management, Communications, Endorsements, Events and Hospitality, Fundraising and Membership, Legislative Action, Outreach and Recruitment, PCO Support, Technology, and Volunteer.
-Within fifteen days of a district reorganization meeting, the Chair shall also establish or reestablish a standing Finance Committee led by the Treasurer.
+Standing committees not named here shall be authorized by a vote of the members.
+Within sixty days of either a district reorganization meeting or an authorization vote, the Chair shall establish or reestablish the standing committees by appointing a chair or co-chairs plus at least two other voting members: Communications, Endorsements, Finance, Operations, Organizing, Technology.
+Within fifteen days of a district reorganization meeting, the Chair shall also establish or reestablish a standing Finance Committee with the Treasurer as its chair.

-• Section 3.
-The chair or co-chairs of all standing committees shall submit workplans on behalf of their committees to the executive board for approval no later than the date of the February executive board meeting each year, or, if the committee has been reconstituted after January 31st of the current year, thirty days following the appointment of the committee’s leadership and members.
-The chair or chairs of ad hoc committees shall submit a workplan within thirty days of the committee’s formation.
-Every workplan must identify the committee’s objectives for that calendar year and a timeframe for accomplishing each one.
+• Section 6.
+The chair or co-chairs of all standing committees shall submit work plans on behalf of their committees to the executive board for approval no later than the date of the February executive board meeting each year, or, if the committee has been reconstituted after January 31st of the current year, thirty days following the appointment of the committee’s leadership and members.
+The chair or chairs of ad hoc committees shall submit a work plan within thirty days of the committee’s formation.
+Every work plan must identify the committee’s objectives for that calendar year and a timeframe for accomplishing each one.

-• Section 4.
-Committee chairs shall be responsible for calling meetings of their committees as necessary to develop and carry out their workplans.
-Committee chairs shall provide no less than twenty-fours’ notice when calling any meeting of their committee.
+• Section 7.
+Committee chairs shall be responsible for calling meetings of their committees as necessary to develop and carry out their work plans.
+Committee chairs shall provide no less than twenty-four hours’ notice when calling any meeting of their committee.

 • Section 11.
 The Finance Committee shall be responsible for drafting budgets in consultation with the executive board and assisting the Treasurer in carrying out fiscal and compliance duties.
 The Finance Committee shall regularly scrutinize reports filed by the organization with the Public Disclosure Commission to check for errors.

-• Section 14.
-The Outreach and Recruitment Committee shall be responsible for recruiting new members, increasing participation, and building community relationships with voters, residents, and constituencies within the 45th and involving those not currently well represented.
+• Section 13.
+The Organizing Committee shall be responsible for legislative advocacy, outreach, and PCO support.
+Legislative advocacy includes championing the organization’s platform planks and policy priorities at the local, state, and federal levels.
+The committee may draft and recommend a legislative priorities agenda each year for adoption by the membership.
+Outreach includes building community relationships with voters, residents, and constituencies within the district and involving those not currently well represented.
 The committee shall also work with the executive board and representatives of peer local party organizations to identify and recruit candidates for office.
+PCO support includes providing precinct committee officers with the tools and resources they need to discharge their duties effectively; training, organizing, and coordinating electioneering and canvassing; and recruiting new PCOs to serve the Democratic Party in precincts within the district.

-• Section 16.
+• Section 14.
 The Technology Committee shall be responsible for administration of the organization’s website content management system and cyber assets, including its domain registrations, password management, and web hosting.
 The committee shall additionally be responsible for researching and recommending vendors and platforms for the organization’s use at the request of the Chair.
+The committee shall make reports available for committee activities consistent with privacy and security standards and ensure that data flow is in compliance with campaign finance laws.
+The committee shall also provision access to VoteBuilder, any coordinated voter contact systems, and any successor voter file system.

-• Section 19.
-At least ninety days prior to any date on which the Washington State Democratic Party has scheduled precinct or legislative district caucuses, the Chair shall establish the following caucus committees by appointing a chair or co-chairs and at least two other members: Logistics, Rules, Credentials, and Platform.
-The Logistics Committee shall secure any venues that are needed for the caucus or caucuses, the Rules Committee shall develop proposed rules, the Credentials Committee and its on-site representatives shall be responsible for preparing and certifying the list of participants that it has registered after finding them entitled to accreditation, and the Platform Committee shall be responsible for drafting a platform for delegates to the legislative district level to consider, as well as vetting any resolutions that are submitted.
+• Section 16.
+At least ninety days prior to any date on which the Washington State Democratic Party has scheduled precinct or legislative district caucuses, the Chair shall establish the following caucus committees by appointing a chair or co-chairs and at least two other members: Logistics, Rules, and Credentials; and may establish a Platform Committee.
+The Logistics Committee shall secure any venues that are needed for the caucus or caucuses.
+The Rules Committee shall develop proposed rules.
+The Credentials Committee and its on-site representatives shall be responsible for preparing and certifying the list of participants that it has registered after finding them entitled to accreditation.
+The Platform Committee, if constituted, shall be responsible for drafting a platform for delegates to the legislative district level to consider, as well as vetting any resolutions that are submitted.

-• Section 20.
-Not later than seven days following a general election day in an even numbered year, the Chair shall establish a temporary Reorganization Committee consisting of at least three members of the organization.
-The Reorganization Committee shall manage preparations for the biennial reorganization of the District, including the possible transfer of signing responsibilities on 45th’s financial accounts and the establishment of an online filing system where candidates for officer positions may declare their interest and submit statements of five hundred words or less for precinct committee officers to consider.
+• Section 17.
+Not later than seven days following a general election day in an even numbered year, the Chair shall establish an ad hoc Reorganization Committee.
+The Reorganization Committee shall manage preparations for the biennial reorganization of the district, including the possible transfer of signing responsibilities on the district’s financial accounts.
 The Reorganization Committee’s responsibilities shall cease after the newly elected officers hold their first executive board meeting of the term.

 Article XI: Finances